-A comprehensive introduction to the most important machine learning approaches used in predictive data analytics, covering both theoretical concepts and practical applications.
+The second edition of a comprehensive introduction to machine learning approaches used in predictive data analytics, covering both theory and practice.

 Fundamentals of Machine Learning for Predictive Data Analytics

 Kelleher, John D.; Namee, Brian Mac; D'Arcy, Aoife